jimbobbennett/jims-blog/blog/content/blogs/led-ticker-tape/index.md

 ## Writing text

 I wanted to make my panel show text, either short static text, or scrolling text.
 The first thing I needed was a font - something that defines how to create letters from pixels.
-I found a simplar project based on Aruino in a [GitHub project from Josh Levine](https://github.com/bigjosh/SimpleTickerTape/tree/main/fonts) so leveraged this code for a font and re-wrote it in C#.
+I found a similar project based on Arduino in a [GitHub project from Josh Levine](https://github.com/bigjosh/SimpleTickerTape/tree/main/fonts) so leveraged this code for a font and re-wrote it in C#.

 Next I needed the mapping code.
 These fonts are defined as columns of binary data, so the bits to set.
 Each character is 8 bits tall (the size of my panel), and 6 bits wide.
 This mapping code was a bit of fun as I not only needed to divide up my pixels into columns, and map from a pixel in the 1 dimensional strip to a character pixel, but the strips go up and down!